Our Facilities & Homes

 This home is currently used to house men who are more advanced in their journeys of recovery.
 The previous owner, namesake of the house, wanted her former home to be used for good and we are grateful to say that it certainly is!

 A badly needed dining and meeting place was secured in 2012 with the purchase of our first meeting hall.
-With the opening of our Recovery Community Center, this building is under renovation and will house our thrift store and family apartments on the second floor.
+These activities moved to our Recovery Community Center a few years later.
+This building is currently under renovation and will house a counseling center and family apartments on the second floor.

 Jessica’s House (est. 2012)